ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 ### 5 How did the author(s) interpret the results (discussion)?

-Representing the static scene is used before, but proper number of input images, positional encoding, view dependent color are important.
+Representing the static scene is used before, but proper number of input images, positional encoding, view-dependent color are important.
 Others are less important.

 ### 6 What should be done next?